eeshvardasikcm/shrota-dev/README.md

       - level 2 shapes and text outlined
       - level 3 shapes and text outlined
     - colors painted for each level
-  - Image converted to lower quality
+  - Image converted to lower quality for each level
-  - Images added to Shrota app in Android Studio
+  - Images added to Shrota app in Android Studio for each level
 - Shrota splash page in Google Play Store for all resolutions
   - Image resized and cropped as screenshots on Google Play Store for marketing purposes
 - Shrota app